GoDishApp/backend/README.md

 ## Description

 Developed back-end for GoDish application to highlight a random business.
-User will also be able to see a list of businesses based on proximity and be able to click to see more information
+User will be able to see a list of businesses based on proximity.
+User can click to see more information such as how to order online.

 #### Possible Slogans:
 - "Just Dish It"